jdogresorg/freewallet-desktop/README.md

 ---
 FreeWallet is a free wallet which supports Bitcoin and Counterparty.

-If you would like to license this application please contact Jeremy Johnson <j-dog@j-dog.net>

 Build Notes
 ---
 The majority of the building is done via nw-builder :